angular/angularfire/docs/6-uploading-files.md

 # 6. Uploading Files

-`AngularFireStorage.upload` provides you an `Observable<firebase.storage.UploadTaskSnapshot>` to upload files to [Firebase Storage](https://firebase.google.com/docs/storage/) and monitor progress.
+`AngularFireStorage.upload` provides you an function returning `Observable<firebase.storage.UploadTaskSnapshot>` to upload files to [Firebase Storage](https://firebase.google.com/docs/storage/) and monitor progress.

 `AngularFireStorage.storage` returns an initialized `firebase.storage.Storage` instance, so you can perform operations other than upload.
 [See